Gordon-North Sydney Hockey Club

-Gordon North Sydney Hockey Club, often referred to as GNS, is a hockey club located on the North Shore of Sydney, Australia.
+Gordon North Sydney Hockey Club (GNS) is a hockey club located on the North Shore of Sydney, Australia.
 The club is a member of the Northern Sydney and Beaches Hockey Association.

-The men's team has featured many Australian representatives over the years, including Kookaburras Brent Livermore, Jamie Dwyer, Matthew Butturini and Mark Knowles.
-Similarly, the women's team has included players such as Hockeyroos Murphy Allendorf, Grace Jeffery and Anna Flanagan.
+The men's team has included many Australian national representatives over the years, including Kookaburras Brent Livermore, Jamie Dwyer, Matthew Butturini and Mark Knowles.
+The women's team has included Hockeyroos Murphy Allendorf, Grace Jeffery and Anna Flanagan.

-In 2020, the GNS's men's portion of the club combined with Manly Hockey Club's men's department in order to meet the Sydney Hockey Association's New Premier League structure.
+In 2020, the men's section of GNS merged with Manly Hockey Club's men's section in order to meet the Sydney Hockey Association's new Premier League structure.

 History

-Today's Gordon North Sydney Hockey Club is a result of many mergers, occurring over the past century.

-North Sydney District Hockey Club was viewed as a dominant Men's hockey club in Sydney throughout the 1970s and 1980s, as all 7 men's teams played in the Grand Finals in 1979.
-The club began as a result of a merger between the North Sydney Police Boys Club and the Cremorne-North Sydney Hockey Club in 1953, and later merged again with Mosman Hockey Club during the 1959–60 season.
+North Sydney District Hockey Club was a dominant men's hockey club in Sydney during the 1970s and 1980s, as all seven men's teams played in the Grand Finals in 1979.
+The club was formed as a result of a merger between the North Sydney Police Boys Club and the Cremorne-North Sydney Hockey Club in 1953, and later merged again with Mosman Hockey Club during the 1959–60 season.

-Gordon Hockey Club is believed to have been founded in the 1920s, also as a result of a merger, and this early club played under the banner of Gordon-Wahroongah Hockey Club from 1952 until 1991, when it became incorporated.
+Gordon Hockey Club is thought to have been founded in the 1920s, also as a result of a merger, and this early club played under the banner of Gordon-Wahroongah Hockey Club from 1952 until 1991, when it became incorporated.

-In 1991, Gordon North Sydney Hockey Club emerged from a merger of North Sydney District Hockey Club and Gordon Hockey Club, as North Sydney wasn't receiving approval or help from their local council regarding a future commitment to club infrastructure, such as the desired addition of an artificial turf field at their facility.
-The club was also seeing declining player numbers at the time, adding to their dissatisfaction.
-In a contrast between the merging clubs, Gordon had the newly built Ku-ring-gai Hockey Centre and increasing player numbers, but had yet to crack the top men's and women's grades, leading to the eventual merger which provided a top ranked men's team.
+In 1991, Gordon North Sydney Hockey Club was formed through a merger of North Sydney District Hockey Club and Gordon Hockey Club.
+North Sydney was seeing declining members and was unable to pay for necessary infrastructure upgrades, while Gordon had the newly built Ku-ring-gai Hockey Centre and increasing player numbers, but had not yet reached the top men's and women's grades, leading to the merger, which produced a top ranked men's team.